 It’s been interesting to monitor the news out of the UK related to future onshore gas production.
-Much of it is déjà vu to what has transpired in our Pennsylvania county (Washington) since the first shale well was fracked here 14 years ago by the modern day 'Mothers of Fracking.'
+Much of it is déjà vu to what has transpired in our Pennsylvania county (Washington) since the first shale well was fracked here 14 years ago by the modern day 'Mothers of Marcellus.'
 The fracker’s playbook on the British Isles appears to be identical, with attempts to sway public opinion using a large dose of the old “Don’t worry, be happy.”

 One major difference between the UK and stateside is the British government owns all the gas rights, while individuals often own them under private land in our part of the US.
 That difference eliminates one major scheme from “the industry playbook” which is playing the 'haves' against the 'have nots.'
 You would definitely call it ‘divide and conquer’ since industry nurtures their allies and antagonists among the populace in gas land.

 Families have also been split by fracking issues -- the pro-drilling believers vs the non-believers -- and the typical greed that easily comes with money.
 It sometimes only takes one family believer signing a lease to secure the gas rights of all the rest who have a stake for the drilling company, whether or not they also elect to sign a lease to share in the royalties.